 To this end, card issuers are releasing big welcome bonuses for their cards.
 For example:

-- Marriott Bonvoy Boundless™ Credit Card – Limited Time Offer: 100,000 Bonus Points after you spend $3,000 on purchases in the first three months from account opening (25,000 points higher than usual)
+- Marriott Bonvoy Boundless™ Credit Card – Earn 5 Free Nights after you spend $5,000 on purchases in the first 3 months from account opening.

 - Marriott Bonvoy Bold™ Credit Card – Limited Time Offer: 50,000 bonus points after you spend $1,000 on purchases in the first three months from account opening (15,000 points higher than usual)